kawa-analytics/kawa-documentation/README.md

 Each workspace functions as a separate isolated tenant.

-In order to access a given workspace, a user must be explicitely invited in it.
+In order to access a given workspace, a user must be explicitly invited in it.
 A workspace can also be configured as public.
 If that is the case,  all the registered users in the platform can access it without restriction.

 In each workspace, users benefit from a set of permissions: